Shrediquette/PIVlab/README.md

 **   **
 We would like to acknowledge Uri Shavit, Roi Gurka &amp; Alex Liberzon for sharing their code for 3-point Gaussian sub-pixel estimation.
 Thanks to Nima Bigdely Shamlo for allowing me to include the LIC function.
 Thanks to Raffel et al. for writing the book "Particle Image Velocimetry, A Practical Guide", which was a very good help.
 Thanks to the [thousands of publications that use PIVlab for research](https://scholar.google.de/scholar?cites=819244312015141543)!

+PIVlab can be run online using MATLAB online.
+MATLAB online is free (after registration) with a limited usage time per user.

 Visit Matlabs File exchange site for PIVlab: [![View PIVlab - particle image velocimetry (PIV) tool on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://de.mathworks.com/matlabcentral/fileexchange/27659-pivlab-particle-image-velocimetry-piv-tool)